rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 ## Massive connectivity and user activity

-Let me explain the concept with simple words before diving into details.
+Let me first try to explain these concepts in the most informal (and tasty <i class="fas fa-apple-alt"></i>) way I can before diving into technical details.
+Mobile antennas have a certain area of influence where they provide connectivity to as many users as possible using some available resources.
+We call our approach "massive connectivity" because we would even like the antenna to keep more users within its area of influence than the resources technically permit.

-The key point about massive mobile connectivity is to keep more users within your network than you can technically serve.
-The reason why this works is because not all users want to communicate at the same time.
+The reason why this is possible is because not all users want to communicate at the same time.
-Imagine a 5G mobile cell can provide resources for 100 users at the same time.
+Imagine a 5G antenna can exchange information with 100 users at the same time.
-If the antenna in the cell knows that only 1 out of 10 users are indeed active at any given point in time, then it can promise coverage to up to 1000 users as long as the activity rate does not exceed that threshold.
+If the antenna knows that only 1 out of 10 users are indeed active at any given point in time, then it can promise coverage to up to 1000 users as long as the activity rate does not exceed that threshold.